I purchased two flocked Christmas trees this year and here is my review on both trees.

 PROS:

-- the flocking is really thick and gorgeous
+the flocking is gorgeous

-- it’s pre-lit
+it’s pre-lit

-- it’s easy to assemble
+it was easy to assemble

-- comes with stand
+comes with stand

 CONS: